pelme/htpy/docs/README.md

 ## The syntax
 Child elements are specified using the `[]` syntax.
 This may look strange at first but it has some nice benefits.
-This clearly separates attributes from children elements and makes the code more readable.
+This clearly separates attributes from child elements and makes the code more readable.
 It is implemented using the `__getitem__` method, just like lists or dicts.

 ## Installation